yoshegg/rudibugger/docs/user_doc/gui_overview.rst

 Further graphical indications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If a file has been modified after the last compilation attempt, its background colour will change.
-For more information, cf. section :ref:`Sync indicator <Sync-indicator>`.
+For more information, cf. section :ref:`Sync indicator <Sync indicator>`.

 The ruleTreeView